The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 A Home and a Monument

-Beyond his living space, the grounds unfolded as an open-air sculpture garden.
-The arrangement of the features suggested an artist’s hand at work as much as that of a builder.
-Each carved form stood as part of a larger vision, blending function with beauty in a way that gave the whole site a quiet sense of intention.
+Outside his living quarters, the grounds opened into what felt like a sculpture garden under the sky.
+The arrangement carried the touch of an artist as much as a builder.
+Each form he carved fit into a larger vision, joining function with beauty in a way that gave the place a quiet sense of purpose.

 The “King Stone” at Coral Castle in Homestead, Florida is one of the site’s largest carved limestone blocks.